ivotron/quiho-popper/paper/paper.md

 utilization patterns (3 and 4) lies in quantifying the performance of the platform in a consistent way.
-One alternative is to look at the hardware specification and infer performance characteristics from this.
-As has been shown **`[needs-citation]`**, this is not consistent.
+One alternative is to look at the hardware specification and infer performance characteristics from this, an almost impossible task.
 For example, the spec might specify that the machine has DDR4 memory sticks, with a theoretical peak throughput of 10 GB/s, but the actual memory bandwidth could be less (usually is, by a non-deterministic fraction of the advertised performance). _quiho_ solves this problem by characterizing machine performance using microbenchmarks.
 These performance vectors are the "fingerprint" that characterizes the behavior of a machine [@jimenez_characterizing_2016a].

 These performance vectors, obtained over a sufficiently large set of machines[^how-big], can serve as the foundation for building a